danchev/helm-charts/README.md

 ## Available Charts

 - [chart-vllm](charts/chart-vllm) - A Helm chart for deploying vLLM, a high-throughput and memory-efficient inference engine for LLMs.
+- [nvidia-gpu-exporter](charts/nvidia-gpu-exporter) - A Helm chart for deploying the NVIDIA GPU Exporter, which exposes GPU metrics to Prometheus.

 ## Getting Started